LiuZhangshi/Image-Segmentation-using-Mask-RCNN/README.md

 Written by Waleed Abdulla
 '''

+"Mask R-CNN (regional convolutional neural network) is a two stage framework: the first stage scans the image and generates proposals(areas likely to contain an object).
+And the second stage classifies the proposals and generates bounding boxes and masks."

+In the first stage, FaceNet uses Backbone, which consists of ResNet and a Feature Pyramid Network, to extract features in the image.
+Then it uses region proposal network to find areas that has an object.

+In the second stage, it uses ROI Classifier and Bounding Box Regressor to generate the Class of the object and do Bounding Box Refinement.
+Then uses the mask branch, which is a convolutional network that takes the positive regions selected by the ROI classifier, to generates masks for the objects.

 I used Matterport's COCO model and the Balloon example as my base model.
 Then retrained my new model to detect car plate by tranfer learning.
 Here are the main procedures I did:

 0. Prerequisite